Cubs vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been the moneyline favorite 19 total times this season.
-They've finished 10-9 in those games.
+- The Cubs have won 10 of the 20 games they were favored on the moneyline this season (50%).

-- Chicago has gone 4-3 when playing as moneyline favorites with odds of -155 or shorter (57.1% winning percentage).
+- Chicago has an 8-5 record (winning 61.5% of its games) when it has played as moneyline favorites of -125 or shorter.

-- Based on this matchup's moneyline, the Cubs' implied win probability is 60.8%.
+- The implied moneyline probablility in this matchup gives the Cubs a 55.6% chance to win.

-- Chicago has played in 34 games with set over/under, and have combined with opponents to go over the total 14 times (14-19-1).
+- Chicago has combined with opponents to hit the over on the total 14 times this season for a 14-20-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.